Academany/FabAcademy-Assessment/project_requirements.md

 ### Can I just design a shield for a commercial board in my final project?
 > Answer:
-1. No. Please check the final project requirements above.
+1. No. Please check the learning outcomes above.

 ### Can I use the satshakit/fabduino for my final project?
 > Answer: